mutonix/pyramidinfer/README.md

 - `prefill_recent_ratio`: The ratio of the recent tokens not to be compressed and be used to find PvCs.
 - `prefill_decay_ratio`: The decay ratio of gradually reducing the context length as the layer goes deeper.
 - `prefill_decay_strategy`: The strategy to decay the context length.
 It can be `linear` or `cosine`.
-- `min_context_length`: The minimum context length to prevent the context length from being too small.
+- `min_context_length`: The minimum context length to prevent the context length from being too short.
 - `layerwise_downsample_interval`: The interval to downsample the context length layer by layer.
-For larger models with more layers, we do not need to downsample the context length for every layer.
+For larger models with more layers, we do not need to downsample the context length for every layer, which can reduce the additional computations of finding PvCs.

 **Generation Stage**
 - `gen_recent_ratio`: The ratio of the recent tokens not to be compressed and be used to find PvCs in the generation stage.
 - `gen_decay_ratio`: The decay ratio of gradually reducing the context length as the layer goes deeper in the generation stage.
 It is a little different from the prefilling stage, which can be checked in [here](https://github.com/mutonix/pyramidinfer/blob/9589c02151c3f6054bf569012f8e24ab7037616f/models/modeling_llama_pyramidinfer.py#L820).
 - `gen_decay_strategy`: The strategy to decay the context length in the generation stage.
 It can be `linear` or `cosine`.
 - `exceed_length_to_compress`: The threshold to compress the additional generated tokens.
-If the number of generated tokens exceeds this threshold, we will compress the additional generated tokens.
+If the number of generated tokens exceeds this threshold, we will compress the additional generated tokens. **Note**: In the generation stage, we do not compress the prompt kv from the prefilling stage, but only compress the additional generated tokens in the generation stage.
 - `gen_compress_ratio`: If the number of additional generated tokens exceeds the threshold above, we will compress the additional generated tokens by this ratio.